D7460N/D7460N.dev/ADD.md

 The D7460N template also follows the "separation of concerns" principle.
 That is, in the D7460N Template, most (if not all) scripting is separate from the CSS and HTML.
 This creates an "air gap" between the two, affectively separating the GUI logic (commonly followed design patterns and conventions coupled with ADA accessibility and usability guidelines) from the (application specific) business logic, allowing for BOTH to be independently developed, operated, and maintained.

-Decoupleing GUI logic from business logic allows the D7460N template to be:
+Decoupling GUI logic from business logic allows the D7460N template to be:
 * data agnostic
 * JS framework agnostic - see [WEB COMPONENTS](#web-components)
 * Scalable